HMdb.org THE HISTORICAL

 Erected 1963 by Georgia Historical Commission.
 (Marker Number 008-51.)

-More about this marker.
+More about this monument.
 The monument was originally located in the town of Etowah, which was destroyed by Federal troops in the Civil War.
 The site of the town was flooded when Lake Allatoona was created, and the monument was moved to Cartersville in 1927.
 In the 1960s the monument was moved to an overlook near the Allatoona Dam on Corps

 of Engineers property, and this marker was erected.
 Then in 1999 the town of Cartersville wanted the marker back, and the monument and marker were moved to Friendship Plaza.